privacycg/is-logged-in/README.md

 ## Introduction

-This explainer proposes an API called IsLoggedIn with which websites can inform the web browser of the user's login state.
+This explainer proposes an API called the Login Status API with which websites can inform the web browser of the user's login status.

 Currently, web browsers have no way of knowing if the user is logged in to a particular website.
 Neither the existence of cookies nor